findtharun/IC472_CardPay/README.md

 The below graph shows the consequences one goes through if they are a victim of credit card fraud transaction.
 > <img src="images/Physical impact.jpg" width="500" height="400" >

 > *Any data is sensitive, if fallen into wrong hands, the effect and consequences can be disastrous.
 These frauds and malicious attacks call for a **ground-breaking** innovation which can help little by little to help everything fall into the right place.
-We believe that **Card Pay** holds the potential to make one feel safe and secure while enabling one to experience a seamless transaction.*
+We believe that **Card Pay** holds the potential to make one feel safe and secure while enabling them to experience a seamless transaction.*

 ## About Card Pay
 Card Pay is a mobile application which Authenticates Users before transaction using AI Techniques, ensuring safety and security.
 How does this happen?
 Let's try to understand using the workflow below.